alessandrolandi/roommate-match-app/README.md

 # roommate-match-app
 ## Project set up instructions
-1. **Add .env**: Create a .env file and copy/paste the provided .env from the report
+1. **Add .env**: Create a .env file and copy/paste the provided .env variables from the report

 2. **Set up your Virtual Environment**: Create a virtual environment by running
 ```bash